-Apley Court, built in 1897 and home to 30 freshmen, boasts some of the most superb accommodations for freshmen on campus.
+Apley Court, built in 1897 and home to 30 first-year students, boasts some of the most superb accommodations on campus.
 Once home to T.S.
 Eliot, who allegedly hid poems in the walls, Apley has a marble staircase, hardwood floors, high ceilings, and in-suite bathrooms.
 Accommodations in Apley – which consist of singles, doubles, and triples – more than compensate for its short distance from Harvard Yard.
-Located on Holyoke Street just south of Farkas Hall, one of the University’s theatres, Apley is also one of the smallest freshman dorms, and as such often fosters “the best sense of community of any dorm.”
+Located in the heart of the Square, Apley is nestled among great food options such as Insomnia Cookies, El Jefe's Taqueria, and Tasty Burger.
+Apley is also one of the smallest first-year dorms, and as such often fosters “the best sense of community of any dorm.”

 Holworthy, built in 1812, is named after Sir Matthew Holworthy, who gave 1,000 Pounds Sterling to Harvard in 1678.
 Famous residents include Horatio Alger and Conan O’ Brian.
-Now home to 84 freshmen and divided into three vertical entryways, Holworthy is composed of quads with two bedrooms and a common room, with a shared bathroom with the suite next door.
-Holworthy also boasts a convenient location, with its sweeping view of Harvard Yard and close proximity to Annenberg, the freshman dining hall, and the Science Center, a central classroom space.
-Hemenway Gymnasium, the Littaeur Center, Cambridge Common, the Fine Arts Library, and the University’s Plaza are also only a short walk away.
+Now home to 84 first-year students and divided into three vertical entryways, Holworthy is composed of quads with two bedrooms and a common room, with a shared bathroom with the suite next door.
+This arrangement creates a strong community across each floor.
+The First-Year Arts Room is located in the Holworthy basement, a great place to relax and utilize a variety of arts and crafts suppiles.
+Holworthy also boasts a convenient location, with its sweeping view of Harvard Yard and close proximity to Annenberg Dining Hall and the Science Center.
+Holworthy is also right on the University Plaza, which hosts a weekly Farmer's Market as well as pop-up concerts, food trucks, and lawn games.

-Mower, an architectural mirror image of next-door Lionel Hall, was once home to Al Gore, Tommy Lee Jones, and Al Franken.
-Today, Mower houses 40 freshmen and is divided into two vertical entryways.
+Mower (rhymes with "flower"), an architectural mirror image of next-door Lionel Hall, was once home to Al Gore and Tommy Lee Jones.
+Today, Mower houses 35 first-year students and is divided into two vertical entryways.
 A small dorm, Mower’s size lends itself to a close-knit community and former residents comment on the “cute, quaint, airy, and light-filled rooms” as enjoyable places in which to live.
 Mower looks out onto its own courtyard, making for a peaceful respite from the crowd of tourists that often roam through Harvard Yard.
-Located nearby is Harvard’s hub for public service, Phillips Brooks House, classrooms in the Science Center and Holden Chapel, as well as all the shops in Harvard Square such as CVS, the Coop, and Starbucks.
+Located nearby is Harvard’s hub for public service, Phillips Brooks House, classrooms in the Science Center and Holden Chapel, as well as all the shops in Harvard Square such as CVS, OTTO Pizza, and Starbucks.

 Built in 1926 by three brothers to memorialize their parents, Isidor and Ida, who had died in the sinking of the RMS Titanic, Straus Hall boasts a central location near the heart of Harvard Yard.
 Consisting mainly of suites of quads, with some doubles and triples, Straus boasts in-suite bathrooms and hardwood floors.
 Many enjoy Straus’ relatively small vertical entryways of approximately 25 students, which makes meeting new people and making friends easy.
-Of course, Harvard Square is also on Straus’ doorstep making access to CVS, the Coop, Out of Town News, and other shops convenient and accessible.
-Lehman Hall, home to the Graduate School of Arts and Sciences and Café Gato Rojo, is also next door to Straus.
+Straus also contains a stately common room with ornate wood-paneled walls, equipped with an Xbox.
+Of course, Harvard Square is also on Straus’ doorstep, making access to CVS and other shops convenient.
+Café Gato Rojo, a wonderful spot for chatting or studying over a cup of coffee, is also next door to Straus.